 Recognising that a partner has strengths and weaknesses is normal, says Dr. Mikulincer.
 “A certain degree of ambivalence is a sign of maturity,” he says.

 That’s where automation and data analytics come in.
-Your customer data is the most valuable thing you can leverage in order to build the best personalised campaigns.
+Your customer data is the most valuable thing you can leverage to build personalised campaigns.

-A study shown by O2 showed that adding personalisation to their eCommerce experience increased sales by 7.8% over a short period of time and that online retailers monitoring their personalisation efforts have seen increases in sales by an average of 19% across the board.
+A study by O2 showed that adding hyper-personalisation to their ecommerce experience increased sales by 7.8% over a shorter period and that online retailers monitoring their personalisation efforts have seen increases in sales by an average of 19% across the board.
 For a big company, that figure is worth billions per annum.
 But does this provoke an instant reaction?
 The answer is – very rarely, as the message just hasn’t got through yet.

 One Response